-Firstly, it is worth mentioning how Case I and Case II, in both scenarios (see Tables 17 and 18, respectively), achieved a perfect relevancy score (1.00), even if Case II, unlike Case I, is only partially correct.
-As previously mentioned, this high relevancy can be caused by the way the metric is calculated (explained previously).
-Looking at the results from Table 17, the generated answer for Case II only mentions the event "E2" and does not explicitly reference the message "M1".
+Firstly, it is worth mentioning how Case I and Case II, in both scenarios (see Tables 17 and 18, respectively), achieved a perfect relevancy score, even if Case II, unlike Case I, is only partially correct.
+This high relevancy for Case II can be caused by the way the metric is calculated (explained in a previous example - see Table 7).
+Looking at the results from Table 17, the generated answer for Case II mentions only the event "E2" and does not explicitly reference the message "M1".
 Keeping this in mind, the generated questions from the generated answer are inclined to align closely with the original question - specifically, "What does the start of the process executed by P2 depend on?" - which also does not directly mention M1; we believe that this might impact the relevancy score, despite the factual details being incomplete.
-This behavior was also met in a previous example (see Table 5-c).